tandrewnichols/gulp-remember-cache/CONTRIBUTING.md

 ## Style

 Please try to adhere, as close as possible, to the style and structure already present in this repository.
 Please don't be offended if I ask you clean something up, as consistency is important.
-Some general style guides:
+Please see the `.eslint.json` config for a comprehensive style guide.
+Some of the more salient points follow:

 1. Two spaces.
 No literal tabs.
 2. "Cuddled" elses and else ifs: e.g. `} else {`